jwcorbett1/jwcorbett1/README.md

 ## Fun Fact

 The strangest language I have ever worked in was a bytecode scripting language EA used in "The Sims 2" called SimAntics.
 At the time, I had 300+ mods and some of them stopped playing nicely together.
-Rather than choose which mods to remove, I learned just enough SimAntics to locate, override, and merge the conflicting functions so I could keep using all of my mods together.
+Rather than choose which mods to remove, I learned just enough SimAntics to locate, override, and merge the conflicting functions so I could keep using all of the mods.